Cosgos/cosgOS/README.md

 ## Welcome to the CosgOS operating system

-To install the cogOS operating system, paste this command into your computerCraft computer.
+To install the cosgOS operating system, paste this command into your computerCraft computer.
 Untested on normal computers, so preferably use an advanced one.

 ```lua
 wget run https://raw.githubusercontent.com/Cosgos/cosgOS/main/cosgOS/setup.lua setup.lua